 Room Access for Graduates You gain entry to your dorm though a keyless lock, using your TigerCard for access.
 The University’s system of keyless locks for all undergraduate and graduate dormitories allows a higher level of security by requiring a dual validation for entry, meaning that a TigerCard and your four-digit PIN are required for entry into a dorm room.
 Access My Housing for Undergraduates to obtain your PIN.
-Student Computer Initiative If you plan to buy a computer, check out the Student Computer Initiative which provides Princeton students with aggressively priced, highly capable computers.
+Student Computer Purchase Program If you plan to buy a computer, check out the Student Computer Purchase Program which provides Princeton students with special rates, extended warranty and on-campus support on highly capable Apple and Dell computers.
 Tiger Card Your TigerCard is your official Princeton University ID card, and you will receive it when you pick up your housing packet at move in.
 It’s also an all-in-one campus card that gives you access to your dorm, library, and athletic facilities; allows you to buy food or use your meal plan; offers free admission to many athletic events; use copiers; purchase apparel and books; and more.
 Through Paw Points—money added to your TigerCard—you can purchase items at the Princeton University Store, all campus dining halls and the Frist Campus Center, ticketing offices, and student agencies.
-Wireless Internet All dorms are wireless enabled.
-You may direct questions regarding computers and networking to the Office of Information Technology (OIT) help desk, which is open 24 hours a day, seven days a week.
-Call 609-258-HELP (4357) or send an email to firstname.lastname@example.org.
-Residential Computing Consultants can also provide assistance in your dorm room.
+Wireless Internet All dorms are wireless enabled, using the eduroam network.
+Students should connect their devices to eduroam as their primary wireless network.
+A dedicated wireless network, servicenet, is also available for gaming consoles and streaming devices.
+Need support?
+Visit the Princeton Service Portal, email firstname.lastname@example.org, or call 609-258-4357.